multitel-ai/nsw-da-medical-image/nsw_da_medical_image/stable_diffusion/ReadMe.md

 # Temporary ReadMe to Launch FineTuning Unet of Stable Diffusion

 ## Create the following directories
-1. generated_images -> The generated images would be stored here!
+1. all-synthetic-runs -> The generated images would be stored here!
 2. models -> This is where the pretrained model wil be saved *These directories are to be created in the same directory as lastBen_unet_fine_tune.sh*